Bourn Brook Balsam, part 2

 Trumpington Farm Company then kindly used their flail mower to cut what they could.

-Then in late March 2026, our contractor (Gary, from MLP) worked hard for 2 days cutting back the more fiddly bits along the banks of the brook.
+Then on March 24th 2026, our contractor (Gary, from MLP) worked hard for 2 days cutting back the more fiddly bits along the banks of the brook.

 This created a delightfully clear meadow, all the way to the bank of the brook